• Skip to primary navigation

 Sedona is located about 2 hours north of Phoenix if you drive straight without stopping.
 From Phoenix airport to Sedona the drive is also about 2 hours.

-If you make all 6 stops listed below, the drive itself will take 3 hours and 50 minutes but I promise the stops are worth it.
+If you make all 11 stops listed below on this day trip itinerary, the drive itself will take about 6 hours but I promise the stops are worth it.

 While Jerome is a little out of the way, it’s definitely worth it.
 Jerome is awesome, you’ll see.